andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 Despite the value of release branches, most of the best teams don't use this pattern for **single-production products**, because they don't need to.
 If the mainline is kept sufficiently healthy, then any commit to mainline can be released directly.
 In that case releases should be tagged with a publicly visible version and build number.

-You might have noticed I stuck the clumsy adjective “single-production” into the previous paragraph.
+You might have noticed I stuck the clumsy adjective "single-production" into the previous paragraph.

 Release branches may also be handy when there is significant friction in the release process.
 Such friction should be removed from the release process as much as possible in a similar way that we need to remove [integration friction](https://martinfowler.com/articles/branching-patterns.html#integration-friction).
 However there are some circumstances, such as mobile app stores, when this may not be possible.
 In many of these cases a tag is sufficient, and branch only opened if there's some essential change required to the source.